 Small Bedroom Decor Ideas

-Decorating a small bedroom can be challenging, but there are several tricks and tips you can use to make the space feel cozy and functional!
-In both my current and previous home, the bedroom areas are pretty small and even a little awkward.
-I actually love working with these kinds of spaces and have developed a little arsenal of tricks.
-Here, I’m sharing all of my small bedroom decor ideas you can easily take and apply to your home.
+Decorating a small bedroom can be challenging, but there are several tricks and tips you can use to make the space feel modern and functional!
+In both my current and previous homes, the bedroom areas are pretty small and even a little awkward.
+I actually love working with these kinds of spaces as it’s a fun decorating challenge.
+Over time, I’ve developed a little arsenal of tricks that work for many small spaces.
+These are simple straightforward ideas you use right away.
+Here, I’m sharing all of my small bedroom decor ideas you can easily take and apply to your room.

 First, let me just start off by saying that small can be amazing!
-(I’m not just saying this because I’m 5’2″ either…) But, with a few specific tricks, a small room can feel both cozy and spacious.
+(I’m not just saying this because I’m 5’2″ either…) We can get fooled thinking a bigger bedroom is better -often those can actually feel disjointed.
+But, with a few specific tricks, a small room can feel both cozy and spacious.

-Both of these primary bedrooms would be considered “small” by any real estate standard, but I think they’re both functional and welcoming!
+Both of these primary bedrooms I’ve worked on would be considered “small” by any real estate standard, but after some modern updates and styling, I think they’re both functional and welcoming!
+I’ll use them to show you ten of my best small bedroom ideas.

 10 Small Bedroom Decor Ideas